Robert Beckford: Early years and education

-Beckford was born to Jamaican parents in Northampton, in the East Midlands of England, and was raised in a Pentecostal church.
-He states that his "white, middle-class" religious education teacher "turned me on in a big way to RE and sowed the seeds to think about religion and culture", while his maths tutor introduced him to politics and the work of Malcolm X, who is still a hero.
+Beckford was born to Jamaican parents in Northampton, in the East Midlands of England, and was raised in an African-Caribbean diaspora church.
+He states that his "white, middle-class" religious education teacher "turned me on in a big way to RE and sowed the seeds to think critically about religion and culture", while his maths tutor introduced him to theo-politics and activism of Malcolm X.

-After taking A levels, Beckford studied religion and sociology at Houghton College, New York.
-He then studied at the London Bible College, Middlesex.
-After a year in the community, Beckford studied for his PhD while also working part-time at The Queen's Foundation, Birmingham, where he became Britain's first tutor in black theology.
+After taking A-levels, Beckford studied religion and sociology at Houghton College, New York.
+He then studied for an MA degree in Biblical Hermeneutics at the London School of Theology, Middlesex.
+After a year in community education, he studied for his PhD at the University of Birmingham (UK) while also working part-time at The Queen's Foundation, Birmingham, where he became Britain's first tutor in black theology.